Your free business.com+ membership unlocks exclusive tech deals and advisor support

 AT&T Dedicated Internet is the company’s top-tier business internet service, designed for organizations that can’t afford downtime or slow speeds.

 Unlike shared connections, this is a private line used exclusively by your business.
-Speeds range from 500 Gbps to 1 Tbps, and the service includes proactive monitoring and a 100 percent uptime guarantee.
-If AT&T doesn’t meet that promise, you’ll get a credit on your account.
+Speeds range from 10 Mbps to 1 Tbps, and the service includes proactive monitoring and a 100 percent uptime guarantee.
+If AT&T doesn’t meet that promise, you’ll receive a credit on your account.

-You’ll need to contact AT&T for Dedicated Internet pricing, because it varies based on location, speed, contract terms and infrastructure availability.
-Our research found that pricing typically starts around $500 to $1,000 per month for lower speeds in urban areas with existing fiber infrastructure.
-Monthly costs can go much higher for the 1 Gig plan, depending on location, available infrastructure and contract terms.
+Pricing for Dedicated Internet isn’t published online — you’ll need to contact AT&T directly, as costs vary based on location, speed tier, contract terms and infrastructure availability.
+Based on our research, pricing typically starts around $500 to $1,000 per month for lower-speed tiers in areas with existing fiber infrastructure.
+Costs increase for faster speeds, larger deployments and longer contract terms.

 Best for